The debt collection process: what to expect

 You can complete the budget calculator with us over the phone or online.
 It's really easy to use and provides options for all the different types of income and outgoings to help you make sure you don't miss anything.

-Setting a payment plan with Lowell
+Setting up a payment plan with Lowell

 Again, different debt companies have different processes for how customers can pay their debt.
 At Lowell, our process is to ensure that your payment is affordable and suitable for you.
 Beyond that, you’re in control of your payment plan.